Jalapeño Plant Stages: From Seedling To Harvest (w/Pictures)

 This is a common question you may ask at this stage of growth.
 Some flowers falling off the plant is natural, but it should never be all of them.
 If your plant is dropping all of its flowers, there may be an environmental issue.

-Typically, jalapeno plant flowers drop due to high temperatures, poor pollination, or overwatering.
+Typically, jalapeno plant flowers drop due to high temperatures, poor pollination, or too much nitrogen.
 If your plant is not producing any peppers, consider adjusting one of these factors to improve flower pollination and plant productivity.

 Jalapeño flowering stage care:

-Light: Full sunlight (or 12 hours of strong light indoors).
+• Light: Full sunlight outside (or 12-14 hours of strong light indoors).
+Use shade cloth if temperatures are often above 90°F.

 Fruiting

 As you probably know, jalapeño plant flowers will eventually turn into peppers.
-If a flower is successfully fertilized, the flower will drop it’s petals and begin to form a fruit and seeds.
+If a flower is successfully fertilized, the flower will (usually)drop its petals and begin to form a fruit and seeds.

 Jalapeno plant with ripening fruits